grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/_index.md

 Other high-level languages like Java, Ruby, PHP, and JavaScript require additional work to show stack traces of methods in these languages correctly.
 Currently, the CPU usage for these languages is reported as belonging to the runtime's methods.

-## eBPF via the Grafana Agent
+## eBPF using Grafana Alloy

-{{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

-The Grafana Agent is a lightweight, all-in-one agent that can collect, transform, and ship observability data.
+The Grafana Alloy is a lightweight, all-in-one collector that can collect, transform, and ship observability data.
-For profiling, the Grafana Agent can be configured to collect eBPF profiles and send them to Pyroscope.
+For profiling, Grafana Alloy can be configured to collect eBPF profiles and send them to Pyroscope.

-This section contains instructions for installing and configuring the Grafana Agent to collect eBPF profiles.
+This section contains instructions for installing and configuring Grafana Alloy to collect eBPF profiles.
-For more information about the Grafana Agent itself, see the [Grafana Agent documentation](/docs/agent/latest/flow/).
+For more information about Alloy itself, refer to the [Grafana Alloy documentation](https://grafana.com/docs/alloy/<ALLOY_VERSION>/).

-[troubleshooting]: /docs/alloy/latest/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting-unknown-symbols
+[troubleshooting]: /docs/alloy/<ALLOY_VERSION>/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting-unknown-symbols